 Light

-For the best bloom, the shrub needs full sun.
-If it gets less than six hours of sunlight, it will not only bloom less but also get leggy.
-At the warmer end of the zone spectrum (more towards zone 8), a location with direct morning sun is better than a site with hot afternoon sun.
+For the best bloom, this shrub needs full sun.
+Less than six hours of sunlight results in fewer blooms and a leggy appearance.
+At the warmer end of the zone spectrum (more towards zone 8), direct morning sun is better than hot afternoon sun.

 Soil

-The soil should be rich and well-drained, with a neutral or slightly acidic pH (between 5.8 and 6.2).
-Unlike other hydrangeas, the color of Strawberry Sundae is not affected by the soil pH.
+Soil should be rich and well-drained, with a neutral or slightly acidic pH (between 5.8 and 6.2).
+The color of Strawberry Sundae is not affected by soil pH.

 Water